Click on the + Follow icon above to receive updates on the Apollo Harbour Redevelopment

 Improvements to the Apollo Bay Harbour will provide an enhanced visitor experience and broaden the commercial and recreational opportunities in the precinct.
 In June 2023, we were provided $10.19 million.
 This will deliver:

-• Upgrades and minor extension to the Apollo Bay Fishermen’s Cooperative building to accommodate an improved commercial offering and visitor experience with an improved outdoor terrace which provides additional space and seating.
+• Upgrades and minor extension to the Apollo Bay Fishermen’s Cooperative building to accommodate an improved commercial offering, including the return of the wet fish market, and visitor experience with an improved outdoor terrace which provides additional space and seating.

 • Construction of enhanced public open spaces including a new public viewing deck extending over the Port Operations Depot roof.